DH(LOCAL) - EMPLOYEE STANDARDS OF CONDUCT

 An employee wishing to express concern, complaints, or criticism shall do so through appropriate channels.
 [See DGBA]

 Violations of Standards of Conduct

 Each employee shall comply with the standards of conduct set out in this policy and with any other policies, regulations, and guidelines that impose duties, requirements, or standards attendant to his or her status as a District employee.
-Violation of any policies, regulations, or guidelines may result in disciplinary action, including termination of employment.
+Violation of any policies, regulations, or guidelines, including intentionally making a false claim, offering a false statement, or refusing to cooperate with a District investigation, may result in disciplinary action, including termination of employment.
 [See DCD and DF series]

 The District prohibits the use, possession, or display of any firearm, location-restricted knife, club, or prohibited weapon, as defined at FNCG, on District property at all times.